intltechventures/Lab.Databases/README.md

-# Lab.SQL
+# Lab.Databases
-A repository that serves as my lab for exploring the SQL language
+A repository that serves as my lab for exploring various database technologies